 This is not about the money.
 This is about a heinous corporation taking advantage of students and sentimental parents.

-Review about: Prestige Portraits Photo Service.
+Product or Service Mentioned: Prestige Portraits Photo Service.

 I liked: Great until i got the price list.